Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

-Bounding intelligence alone is insufficient to ensure safety.
-A system with modest intelligence may still exert disproportionate influence by performing irreversible computation at scale and consuming large environmental resources.
-We therefore impose independent bounds on absolute throughput and dissipation,
+Bounding intelligence alone is insufficient to ensure structural stability.
+A system with modest efficiency ($\chi$) may still exert destabilising macroscopic influence by scaling its irreversible computation and consuming unbounded environmental resources.
+We therefore impose independent structural bounds on absolute throughput and irreversible physical exhaust:

-which prevent uncontrolled growth driven by brute-force irreversible processing rather than by efficient organisation of computation.
+which mathematically prevent uncontrolled physical scaling driven by brute-force irreversible processing rather than by efficient, reversible organisation of computation.